Ten-Percent Legal Recruitment FAQ’s

 What is an accredited police station representative?

-We get asked this question on a regular basis by paralegals and overseas lawyers.
-The police station accreditation scheme was introduced in the 1990′s in England and Wales, after solicitors were accused of sending their secretaries down to the police station to sit with murder suspects, and did not really understand their role at the station, which should be proactive.
-A particularly notorious case was in Cardiff when a solicitor sat through questioning whilst a detective asked a suspect whether he had committed the murder over 100 times and subjected him to constant interviewing without a break.
+The police station accreditation scheme was introduced in the 1990’s in England and Wales, after solicitors were accused of sending their secretaries down to the police station to sit in interviews with murder suspects.
+A particularly notorious case was in Cardiff when a secretary/receptionist sent by a solicitor to observe an interview sat through questioning whilst a detective asked a suspect over 100 times whether he had committed the murder and subjected him to constant interviewing without a break.

 The Law Society began to develop guidelines, and soon a recognised qualification emerged.

-You do not need to be qualified, but you must have a firm with whom you can undertake the training.
+You do not need to be qualified, but you must have a firm arranged with whom you can undertake the training.
 The cost is about £500 for the examinations, which consist of a written portfolio of cases you have experienced, written exam for some levels of candidates, and an oral exam.
 This is a tough test, and the rewards for passing it are that you can undertake police station work (which may or may not be considered a benefit when you are sat at a police station at 2am on a Sunday morning with a particularly unpleasant client!).
 It takes between 3 and 12 months to complete this qualification.
+If a solicitor wants to join the duty solicitor rota, he or she has to obtain this qualification at some stage in the same way as non-qualified representatives.

 Which areas of law do you cover?

 We have however dealt with companies as diverse as offshore private practice law firms, in-house departments, charities, local authorities, licensed conveyancers and international internet law practices.
+Local authorities have gone down a different route these days and use recruitment process outsourcing services (RPOs) – more on this below.

 Do you deal with large city firms?